Pawnee Capital of Nebraska

 pictures and artifacts from the town's history.

-The Museum is located at 402 Willard Avenue and open from Memorial Day to Labor Day on Friday, Saturday and Sunday from 1-5pm.
+The Museum is located at 402 Willard Avenue and open from Memorial Day to Labor Day on Thursday through Monday from 1-5pm.
 Visitors are welcome.
 Requested donations of $2.00 for adults and children $1.00.
 Tours are available throughout the year by appointment.
 Contact the City of Genoa offices at 402-993-2330.

 Industrial School at Genoa was the fourth non-reservation